cbxz1337/abn-amro-assessment/README.md

   ```
   $ java -jar recipe-api-0.0.1-SNAPSHOT.jar
   ```
-Default application profile is dev, to run application with different profile use.
+Default application profile is dev, to run application with different profile use VM option.
-Available profiles are dev, acc, tst, prod.
     ```
     -Dspring.profiles.active=PROFILE_NAME
     ```
+Available profiles are dev, acc, tst, prod.

 5. Open the swagger-ui with the link below